michelou/trufflesqueak-examples/README.md

         -u, --url         treat parameters as URLs
         -v, --verbose     enable verbose output</pre>

-In the next section we present usage examples of the above batch files.
+In the next section we present usage examples of the batch files present in this project.

 ## Usage examples